BUCK-LCO-NCI/DivProt/README.md

 # DivProt
-Simple alignment method for divergent proteins based on amino acid sequence and predicted structure This is compiled to work on the NIH's Biowulf system
+Simple alignment method for divergent proteins based on amino acid sequence and predicted structure.

+This is compiled to work on the NIH's Biowulf cluster

 [add info about and link to Porter5's github page]